Vijayakanth: 2000 to 2009: Experienced roles

 In 2000, Vijayakanth played a dual role in Vaanathai Pola, a rural family drama directed by Vikraman, which won two awards; a Tamil Nadu State Film Award for Best Film of the year and National Film Award for Best Popular Film Providing Wholesome Entertainment.
 His acting in Vallarasu received widespread attention, in which he played a cop who took on a terrorist group.
 He played three different roles in his next movie Simmasanam.
 He acted in action films Vaanchinathan (2001) directed by Shaji Kailas and Narasimha (2001).
 Though the later failed at the box office, Vijayakanth was praised for his action, and the film became a unique component in Tamil pop culture.
 Narasimha was considered as a spiritual sequel to Vallarasu.
 He made a cameo appearance in Viswanathan Ramamoorthy and appeared in a dual role in the village drama Thavasi (2001).
 His next film Raajjiyam (2002) failed to deliver in the box office and it turned out to be a box office bomb.
 In 2002, he acted in guest appearance in Devan, directed by Arun Pandian.

 Vijayakanth at a function in 2007.

 Vijayakanth collaborated with director AR Murugadoss in Ramanaa, in which he underplayed an action hero and anti-corruption crusader.
 The film won a Tamil Nadu State Film Award for Best Film of the year and the film became commercially successful.
 In 2003, he had two releases, Chokka Thangam, a family drama and Thennavan, a political film.
 In 2004, he appeared in a comedy-drama, Engal Anna which was a commercial success.
 However, his next films Gajendra and Neranja Manasu, which were released in the same year, received negative reviews.
 Later, he did a special appearance in Suriya's film Maayavi (2005).
 In 2006, he acted in three action films, Sudesi, Perarasu and Dharmapuri, all of which failed to deliver at the box office and received negative reviews from critics.
 The following year, he starred in Sabari (2007) and his 150th film was Arasangam (2008), which was about a police officer who discovers and unravels the mystery behind a terrorist plot.
-He acted in the drama Mariyadhai (2009), in his second colloboration with director Vikraman, followed by the action film Engal Aasan (2009), in which he co-starred with Vikranth.
+He acted in the drama Mariyadhai (2009), in his second collaboration with director Vikraman, followed by the action film Engal Aasan (2009), in which he co-starred with Vikranth.